ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   TODO: on pending add expires on in the frontend or somthing like that tell customer in which hour it will be cancelled if he don't pay :done TODO:send email before sometimes when booking will be cancelled:done
-  TODO: add redis and celery to handle email sending while paiment in progress TODO:update expires within in email reservtaion confirmed by the real expires at TODO:cron do not run by itself:done
+  TODO: add redis and celery to handle email sending while paiment in progress:done TODO:update expires within in email reservtaion confirmed by the real expires at TODO:cron do not run by itself:done
   TODO:send email when cancel manually:done
-  TODO: add retour different from inbound: high priority TODO:add notification when traversee or place is available in a given date or given company
+  TODO: add retour different from inbound: high priority:done TODO:add notification when traversee or place is available in a given date or given company
   TODO: add Chats et animaux de petite taille et chien on passenger:done TODO:add assurance reserver tranquille 12euros and DOMMAGES CAUSÉS AUX VÉHICULES TODO:add cannot cancel 7 days before trip
-  TODO:Add multilanguage support
+  TODO:Add multilanguage support:done
   TODO: i should get customer information(aller-retour-date-passgaer-etc and check all available ferries to give him comparaison and best proposition)
   TODO:add pay in 3 times
-  ✅ DONE: sign up with google (2024-11-24) - Auto-creates account on Google login TODO:add glisser un jour vers avant ou après et voir les prix et les dispo de traversé (passenger, vehicule, cabin..)
+  TODO:test cached true when same search from different devices:done works ✅ DONE: sign up with google (2024-11-24) - Auto-creates account on Google login TODO:add glisser un jour vers avant ou après et voir les prix et les dispo de traversé (passenger, vehicule, cabin..)
   TODO:send email the day of the trip
-  TODO:Send email if come information changed about the route, TODO:check with erry hopper if i should listen to a specific endpoint to have updates about routes and trip
+  TODO:Send email if some information changed about the route, TODO:check with erry hopper if i should listen to a specific endpoint to have updates about routes and trip
   todo: now i want to have redis cache when i list ferries it will take them from